Important Bird Areas

 As Boeker articulated last century, “The water and the salmon are the keys to the whole valley.”
 Intensive human uses in high-value salmon spawning and rearing habitat, whether it be mines, roads, hydro development, or large, highly-powered commercial jet boat tours, will weaken salmon runs and impact eagles, and conflict with legislation written to keep such impacts from harming preserve resources.

-Learn about Constantine Mine, a project that could pollute the Chilkat Bald Eagle Preserve's salmon-rich waterways, putting at risk the raptors—and people—that depend on the fish.
+Learn about the proposed Palmer Mine, a project that could pollute the Chilkat Bald Eagle Preserve's salmon-rich waterways, putting at risk the raptors—and people—that depend on the fish.

 How you can help, right now